School Dining at the Eagle Eatery

 The Eagle Eatery

 Our school takes great pride in ensuring a family style dining experience for all of our children.
 Our Christian values are at the heart of all we do to serve our children and it is very important that we continue to ‘break bread’ with one another.
 We hold highly the tradition of saying grace before sharing a meal together and ensuring that everyone is fed.
-We believe that it is important that all our children eat a hot, nutritious meal together every day and as such, we do not allow pack lunches unless there is a requirement due to a medical condition or sensory issues.
+We believe that it is important that all our children eat a hot, nutritious meal together every day.
+However, we know that a small number of children require a packed lunch and these are permitted, as long as they follow the rules within the Lunch Policy.
+This is essential to promote healthy eating and keep our children with allergies safe.